jsebrien/cassandra-tests/README.md

 - Store collections and maps in column families in cql3 using the Datastax Java Api.
 - Bulk insert using bound statements in cql3 using the Datastax Java Api.
+- Increment and decrement counters in cql3 using the Datastax Java Api.